How to move to Iceland? The Complete Guide to Moving to Iceland (2019)

 It will, however, lose its validity in three months if job seeking was unsuccessful.
 As soon as you have a job contract and permanent address you have to register your domicile at the Icelandic National Registry to receive your permanent kennitala.
 This process takes 2 to 3 months.

-Immigration process in Iceland – non EEA/EFTA citizens
+The immigration process in Iceland – non-EEA/EFTA citizens

 Individuals from outside of EEA/EFTA countries may be faced with far more bureaucracy when moving to Iceland.
 Most will have to obtain a residence permit from the Directorate of Immigration before moving to Iceland if they intend to stay for longer than three months.
 When their application is approved, they can then apply for their Kennitala upon arrival.
 As part of the application process, you have to prove that you can support yourself while in Iceland.
 If you don’t have an employment contract, you must have at least 189.875 ISK per month and 284.813 ISK for a couple per month (in 2019) in your bank account.

 Categories of residence permits in Iceland